codeceptjs/CodeceptJS/docs/helpers/WebDriver.md

 ### defineTimeout

 Set [WebDriver timeouts][10] in realtime.

-Appium: support only web testing.
+-   _Appium_: supported only for web testing.
     Timeouts are expected to be passed as object:

 ```js
 I.defineTimeout({ script: 5000 });